The stability space of compactified universal Jacobians: Background

 We make the following (canonical) choice for a base point in $\picrel^d_{g,n}(\mathbb{R})$: The choice of a base point makes $\picrel_{g,n}^d(\mathbb{R})$ into a vector space isomorphic to $\picrel^0_{g,n}(\mathbb{R})$.

 We now recall what will later be needed about the structure of the free abelian group $\picrel_{g,n}(\mathbb{Z})$ and the structure of its subgroup $\picrel_{g,n}^0(\mathbb{Z})$.
-The results we state follow from the description of the Picard group of $\Mb_{g,n}$ by Arbarello--Cornalba \cite{acpicard}.
+The results we state essentially follow from the description of the Picard group of $\Mb_{g,n}$ that was originally given by Arbarello--Cornalba in \cite{acpicard}.

 \begin{definition} For each pair $(i,S)$ satisfying the assumptions of Section~\ref{notationmoduli}, we define ${C}_{i,S}^{+}$ and ${C}_{i,S}^{-}$ to be the $2$ components of the universal curve $\pi \colon \Cb_{g,n} \to \Mb_{g,n}$ over the boundary divisor $\Delta(i,S)$.
 The component $C_{i,S}^+$ is the one that contains the first marked point, and, when $n=0$, it is the component of lowest genus.
 We define $W_{g,n}$ to be the subgroup of $\picrel_{g,n}^0(\mathbb{Z})$ generated by the line bundles $\mathcal{O}(C_{i,S}^+)$.